 Drainage can be regarded as an index of wetness of the natural soil.
 Drainage is associated with the rate at which water is removed from the soil profile under natural conditions.
-Wetness of a soil is influenced by many factors, including internal drainage, permeability, and depth to the water table.
+Wetness of a soil is influenced by many factors, including internal drainage, permeability, landscape position, and depth to the water table.
 Generally, internal drainage is a reflection of permeability.
 For example, a very slowly permeable soil exhibits poor to very poor internal drainage.
 The presence and depth of a water table is not necessarily a reflection of permeability.
 Establishing depth and permanency of the water table requires study during different seasons of the year.
 The terms used to describe soil drainage are discussed below.

 Poor.
 Water drains so slowly that the soil remains wet for a large part of the time.
 The water table is commonly within 20 inches of the surface during a considerable part of the year.
 Poorly drained conditions are due to a high water table, to a slowly permeable layer within the profile, to seepage, or to some combination of these conditions.
 Poorly drained soils are usually characterized by uniform gray or mottled gray colors immediately below the surface soil.
 Mottling is normally associated with loamy or clayey subsoils.
 Some poorly drained sandy soils may be light gray or white from the surface downward, with or without mottles.
-A spodic layer at depths of 10 to 40 inches is frequently an indicator of poor drainage.
+A spodic layer at depths of 10 to 40 inches is usually (but not always!) an indicator of poor drainage.
+Landscape position and other factors may cause a Spodosol to be somewhat poorly drained or even drier.

 Somewhat poor.
 Water is removed from the soil slowly enough to keep it wet for significant periods.
 The water table is at depths of 20 to 40 inches for a considerable part of the year.
 Somewhat poorly drained conditions are due to a moderately high water table, to a slowly permeable layer within the profile, to seepage, or to some combination of these conditions.
-Somewhat poorly drained soils are usually characterized by uniform grayish, brownish, or yellowish colors in the upper profile and commonly have mottles between the 20- and 40-inch depths.
+Somewhat poorly drained soils are usually characterized by uniform grayish, brownish, or yellowish colors in the upper profile and commonly have mottles between the 20 and 40-inch depths.
 Mottling is normally associated with loamy or clayey subsoils.
 Somewhat poorly drained sandy soils may be white or light gray from the surface downward with or without mottles.

 Moderately well or well.
 Water is removed from the soil somewhat slowly so that the profile may be wet for short, but significant, periods of time.
 The water table is commonly below the 40-inch depth.
 Moderately well drained soils may have a slowly permeable layer within or immediately beneath the subsoil, a relatively high water table, additions of water through seepage, or some combination of these conditions.
 Moderately well drained and well-drained soils normally have uniform colors in surface soil and upper subsoil, but may be mottled in the lower subsoil (below 40 inches).
+If the water table is below 72 inches and the soil is not sandy throughout the 0- to 72-inch depth (e.g., it is loamy in part or all of the profile), the soil is well drained.

 Excessive.
+The soil is sandy throughout its depth.
 Water is removed from the soil readily.
 The water table occurs at depths below 72 inches.
 The soil is free or nearly free of mottling throughout the profile.
-Dominant colors are pale brown, yellow and red.
-Some excessively drained sandy soils are white or light gray in color and lack evidence of wetness.
+Dominant colors are pale brown, yellow, and red.
+Some excessively drained soils are white or light gray in color and lack evidence of wetness.